-While technology and connectivity therefore have the potential to support the SDGs, various contributors note that achieving this potential will depend on the quality, level and nature of connectivity; including whether or not access is meaningful (also addressed above).
+While technology and connectivity therefore have the potential to support the SDGs, various contributors note that achieving this potential will depend on the quality, level and nature of connectivity.
 Mexico's Federal Telecommunications Institute explains in its contribution that progress will 'depend on reliable, robust, available, safe and trustworthy infrastructure and communications services' (2016).
-The Central Africa IGF furthermore stresses the need for raising awareness among the youth and vulnerable communities pertaining to the SDGs (2016).
-Facebook also notes the importance of global partnerships and coordination - including government, industry, civil society, and local communities - to expand access (2016).
+Furthermore, the Central Africa IGF furthermore stresses the need to raise awareness among the youth and vulnerable communities about the SDGs (2016).
+Facebook also notes the importance of global partnerships and coordination - including among governments, industries, civil society, and local communities - to expand access (2016).

-A holistic understanding of local contexts is also vital to ensuring that access and ICTs do support connectivity goals - as is illustrated from an example submitted by the Zimbabwe IGF to Phase II, and is further investigated in Part B of this paper.
-A project in rural Tanzania in 2012, which aimed to encourage citizens to pressurise local authorities to maintain and repair broken water pumps by using text or short message services (SMS), was unsuccessful.
+A holistic understanding of local contexts is also vital to ensuring that access and ICTs do support connectivity goals - as is illustrated from an example submitted by the Zimbabwe IGF to Phase II, and is further investigated in Part B of this resource.
+The submission details how a project in rural Tanzania in 2012, which aimed to encourage citizens to compel local authorities to maintain and repair broken water pumps by using text or short message services (SMS), was unsuccessful.
 The Zimbabwe IGF notes that the initiative's failure can be attributed to a variety of reasons, including the fact that citizens were reluctant to report on their government in local communities; water collection in the communities concerned is generally the responsibility of women and children who often do not have access to Internet-enabled devices; and a lack of reliable electricity supply and limited mobile network coverage also hampered citizens from consistently using the service (Zimbabwe IGF, 2016).

 In addition to the need to take local contexts and analogue complements into consideration, there are also risks involved in using ICTs to support the SDGs.
-Ericsson, for instance, notes fears regarding increased risks to privacy and of surveillance; cybersecurity; the loss of relevant human skills' possible public concern about health effects; electronic waste and carbon emissions; digital exclusion; and child protection online (Ericsson, 2016).
-GSMA similarly warns that the (mobile) industry will have to learn to manage like privacy and data concerns, e-waste, and the increasing energy requirements driven partly by the growth and demand for mobile data.
+Ericsson, for instance, notes fears regarding increased risks to privacy and of surveillance; cybersecurity; the loss of relevant human skills'

+possible public concern about health effects; electronic waste and carbon emissions; digital exclusion; and child protection online (Ericsson, 2016).
+GSMA similarly warns that the (mobile) industry will have to learn to manage like privacy and data concerns, e-waste, and the increasing energy requirements driven partly by the growth and demand for mobile data (2016).

 Lastly, contributors also argue that more research is needed to understand connectivity challenges if the SDGs are to be served.
-1 World Connected - a research project based at the University of Pennsylvania's Centre for Technology, Innovation and Competition to catalogue, analyse and disseminate information about innovative approaches to connect more users - argues in its submission for 'a data-driven approach to develop a nuanced understanding of both demand- and supply-side drivers' of broadband Internet adoption (2016).
-(This project also submitted some useful case studies of initiatives that are helping to overcome various barriers to access (2016).
-Where possible, these examples are worked into the text below, but more information about these initiatives can be found online.)
+1 World Connected - a research project based at the University of Pennsylvania's Centre for Technology, Innovation and Competition to catalogue, analyse and disseminate information about innovative approaches to connect more users - argues in its submission for 'a data-driven approach to develop a nuanced understanding of both demand- and supply-side drivers' of broadband Internet adoption (2016).11